 Training areas: Off-trail navigation, wildlife tracking, telemetry, focal behavioural sampling, vocal repertoire, audio analyses.

 4. Primate Sensory Ecology

 Primates are often heralded as a group of mammals that rely more on their vision than their olfactory senses.
-Tamarins are a particularly special subset in which to examine the role of vision because they display a sex-biased variation in trichromatic, or color, vision.
+Tamarins are a particularly unique subset in which to examine the role of vision because they display a sex-biased variation in trichromatic, or colour, vision.
 In this project, we use feeding experiments to test the reliance of tamarins on vision, olfaction, and taste in the wild.
-We also explore sensory ecology in relation to a variety of stimuli, such as familiar/unfamiliar alarm calls, urine, or scent-gland compounds.
-Participants will learn how to conduct the experiments, record behavioral data, and perform basic data analysis in the field.
+We also explore sensory ecology concerning a variety of stimuli, such as familiar/unfamiliar alarm calls, urine, or scent-gland compounds.
+Participants will learn how to conduct the experiments, record behavioural data, and perform fundamental data analysis in the field.

 Minimum stay required: 3 weeks

 Program fee: $1350 for 3 weeks; $450 each additional week

 Appeals to majors: Animal Behavior, Anthropology, Captive Zoo Management, Psychology

 Training areas: Foraging behaviour, ecological experiment design and analysis, focal behaviour sampling, video analyses